pushpendra-tripathi/training/intern_training/week01/day01.md

 ## Week 1 · Day 1 — Linux + Git Foundations

+### Problem Definition (Answer BEFORE starting)
+**What exactly are you building today?**
+A production-quality backup script that archives directories with automatic cleanup and proper error handling.

+**Why does this matter for Django?**
+Django deploys on Linux servers.
+You must navigate filesystems, manage permissions, automate tasks, and use Git for team collaboration.

+**What does success look like?**
+- Confident navigating Linux CLI without fear
+- Working backup script with retention policy
+- Clean Git workflow (branch → commit → PR)

+---

 ### Objectives
 - Navigate Linux CLI confidently; manipulate files, permissions, and archives.
 - Practice core Git: branch, commit, push, PR; resolve simple conflicts.